 The problem lies, to some extent, in terminology.
-Producers of industrial hemp in my state, Oregon, must limit THC content to less than .3 percent, but there is no limit on CBD content.
-But that contradicts the Wikipedia article defining what constitutes hemp.
+Producers of industrial hemp under federal law must limit THC content to less than .3 percent, but there is no limit on CBD content.
+Interestingly, that contradicts the Wikipedia article defining what constitutes hemp.
 According to Wikipedia, “Several varieties of Cannabis, known as hemp, have a very low cannabinoid content, and are instead grown for their fiber and seed.”

-Since I originally wrote Can I Get Arrested for Wearing Hemp?, states such as Oregon, where I live, have legalized both medicinal and recreational use of marijuana as well as industrial hemp cultivation which raises interesting questions both legal and botanical.
-Questions that were sharply underscored as I recently drove along a nearby interstate: First, I passed a substantial crop of industrial hemp as proudly proclaimed by large signs on the farm indicating the crop will be used for CBD oil production.
-Within moments, another grow came into sight, but this one had a tall wooden fence surrounding it and no signs, with plants just peeking over the fence—typical of the dozens if not hundreds of cannabis farms in my county.
+Since I originally wrote Can I Get Arrested for Wearing Hemp Clothes?, states such as Oregon have legalized both medicinal and recreational use of marijuana as well as industrial hemp cultivation, which raises interesting questions both legal and botanical.
+These questions were sharply underscored as I recently drove along a nearby interstate.
+First, I passed a substantial crop of industrial hemp as proudly proclaimed by large signs on the farm indicating the crop will be used for CBD oil production.
+Within moments, another grow came into sight, but this one had a tall wooden fence surrounding it and no sign—just tall, Christmas-tree shaped plants peeking over the fence—typical of the dozens of cannabis farms in my county.